Infineon/aurix_webassembly_aot/README.md

   * ....
 * No time protection.
 It is not possible to limit the execution time of a Webassembly function.
 * Denormal floating point are not supported.
 Denormal floating point are not supported by Aurix FPU
-* memory.grow is not supported
-* Only one memory page is supported for each runtime instance.
 * No module linking.
   * Limited support for calling host function (only for demo purpose)